piyushku0331/Campus_connect/Campus_Connect_Case_Study.md

 - **System Uptime and Resilience**: Maintain 99.9% uptime with failover mechanisms ensuring less than 30 seconds of downtime during regional outages.
 This involves multi-region deployment strategies, automated health checks (as seen in the `/health` endpoint), and database redundancy to guarantee continuous service availability.

-- **Media Processing Efficiency**: Process 5,000+ media uploads daily with less than 2 seconds of processing latency, capitalizing on Cloudinary's cloud-based image handling for profile pictures and study materials.
+- **Media Processing Efficiency**: Process 5,000+ media uploads daily with less than 2 seconds of processing latency, capitalizing on GridFS (MongoDB) for efficient file handling and storage.
 The current upload middleware supports up to 10MB files with memory-based streaming, ensuring quick transformations and storage without compromising user experience.

 - **Achieve 80% Student Adoption Within the First Semester**: The platform aims for rapid adoption by at least 80% of the student body during its initial deployment.
 This metric gauges user acceptance and platform relevance.
 High adoption rates indicate strong engagement and early validation of the system's capacity to unify students within a shared digital space—directly combating social and academic isolation.